OctopusDeploy/docs/docs/octopus-cloud/migrations.md

 If anything goes wrong immediately after the migration, you can re-enable this project so your application can still be deployed while troubleshooting the migration.

-### Deprecate your Octopus Server instance
+## Deprecate your Octopus Server instance

 Eventually, you will migrate all your projects over to Octopus Cloud.
 When that day comes, we recommend [turning on maintenance mode](/docs/administration/managing-infrastructure/maintenance-mode.md) and setting the [task cap to 0](/docs/support/increase-the-octopus-server-task-cap.md) on your Octopus Server.
-That will turn your Octopus Server into "read-only" mode, and no new deployments will be triggered.
+That will make your Octopus Server read-only.
+No new deployments will be triggered.
 Keep this running for a short while to review any old audit logs.

 At this point, we recommend deleting all the tentacle instances still pointing to your Octopus Server instance.
 You can run this script in the [script console](/docs/administration/managing-infrastructure/script-console.md) to delete the original tentacle instance.
 Please test this on a few non-production servers first.